ministryofjustice/security-guidance/docs/public-protest-and-demonstrations-policy.md

 ### People management and communication

-`POL.PPD.005`: In the days leading up to a planned event, all employees **SHOULD** be fully briefed.
+**POL.PPD.005**: In the days leading up to a planned event, all employees **should** be fully briefed.

-`POL.PPD.006`: The building **SHOULD** have a strong, visible management presence who **SHOULD** identify themselves to the police in the event of any trespassing or damage.
+**POL.PPD.006**: The building **should** have a strong, visible management presence who **should** identify themselves to the police in the event of any trespassing or damage.

-`POL.PPD.007`: Security officers, where possible, **SHOULD** be highly visible.
+**POL.PPD.007**: Security officers, where possible, **should** be highly visible.

-`POL.PPD.008`: All staff **SHOULD** remain vigilant and report any suspicious activity to security or the police.
+**POL.PPD.008**: All staff **should** remain vigilant and report any suspicious activity to security or the police.

-`POL.PPD.009`: All members of staff **SHOULD** be fully aware of any emergency and evacuation procedures.
+**POL.PPD.009**: All members of staff **should** be fully aware of any emergency and evacuation procedures.

 ## Compliance

-`POL.PPD.010`: The level of risk and potential impact to MoJ assets and most importantly physical harm to our people and the public determines the controls to be applied and the degree of assurance required.
-The MoJ **SHALL** ensure a baseline of physical security measures are in place at each site and receive annual assurance that such measures are in place to provide appropriate protection to all occupants and assets, and that these measures can be strengthened when required, such as in response to a security incident or change in the Government Response Level.
+**POL.PPD.010**: The level of risk and potential impact to MoJ assets and most importantly physical harm to our people and the public determines the controls to be applied and the degree of assurance required.
+The MoJ **shall** ensure a baseline of physical security measures are in place at each site and receive annual assurance that such measures are in place to provide appropriate protection to all occupants and assets, and that these measures can be strengthened when required, such as in response to a security incident or change in the Government Response Level.

-`POL.PPD.011`: The implementation of all security measures **SHALL** be able to provide evidence that the selection has been made in accordance with the appropriate information security standards ISO27001/27002, Physical Security advice taken from the Centre for the Protection of National Infrastructure \(CPNI\), and [Government Functional Standard - GovS 007: Security](https://www.gov.uk/government/publications/government-functional-standard-govs-007-security).
+**POL.PPD.011**: The implementation of all security measures **shall** be able to provide evidence that the selection has been made in accordance with the appropriate information security standards ISO27001/27002, Physical Security advice taken from the Centre for the Protection of National Infrastructure \(CPNI\), and [Government Functional Standard - GovS 007: Security](https://www.gov.uk/government/publications/government-functional-standard-govs-007-security).

-`POL.PPD.012`: The constantly changing security landscape has necessarily dictated that Physical Security measures be constantly re-evaluated and tested in order to meet new threats and other emerging vulnerabilities.
-This policy and subsequent supporting standards **SHALL** be subject to annual review, or more frequently if warranted.
+**POL.PPD.012**: The constantly changing security landscape has necessarily dictated that Physical Security measures be constantly re-evaluated and tested in order to meet new threats and other emerging vulnerabilities.
+This policy and subsequent supporting standards **shall** be subject to annual review, or more frequently if warranted.

 ## Physical security advice